« New plan launched in Brussels for EU food price reform»

 TAPP is a Dutch coalition of different but likeminded businesses, farmers, scientists and NGOs across the whole political spectrum, they agree on one thing: the importance of introducing true prices for meat and dairy.
 In the Netherlands the coalition has successfully put true pricing on the political agenda: 63% supports a true and slightly higher meat price provided the funds are used for the benefit of the consumer and the farmer.
 This has led to various responsible Dutch ministers backing the plan and further investigating it for implementation.

-Link to CE Delft report 'Pay as you eat meat, dairy, eggs', the Powerpoint Presentation event 23rd March, the link to the Ipsos report and the top-10 priorities for the EU Framework for Sustainable Food Systems.
+Link to CE Delft report 'Pay as you eat dairy, eggs and meat', the Powerpoint Presentation event 23rd March, the link to the Ipsos report and the top-10 priorities for the EU Framework for Sustainable Food Systems.

 Proveg wrote this article about the Ipsos survey and TAPP Coalition proposals.